How to Tackle Diabetic Eye Exams: Prisma Health

 Diabetes continues to be the leading cause of blindness among working-age adults in the United States.
-Dr. Saccocio confirmed that diabetes is prevalent in South Carolina just like the rest of the country.
-She specified, "What we've been troubled with is how do we consistently and across the continuum of diabetes care take care of the whole patient?
-One of those areas of focus has been for diabetic retinopathy prevention?
-"Additional challenges that prompted seeking a solution included the need for an ophthalmology referral, difficulty with access to specialized eye care, poor annual exam compliance (30%), and struggling to receive exam results from local eye care providers.
+Dr. Saccocio confirmed that diabetes is prevalent in South Carolina, just like the rest of the country.
+She specified, “What we’ve been troubled with is how do we consistently and across the continuum of diabetes care take care of the whole patient?
+One of those areas of focus has been diabetic retinopathy prevention?
+“Additional challenges that prompted seeking a solution included the need for an ophthalmology referral, difficulty with access to specialized eye care, poor annual exam compliance (30%), and struggling to receive exam results from local eye care providers.

 Prisma Health began its search for a diabetic eye exam solution in 2017 and considered many factors before choosing a vendor.
 Ultimately, IRIS’s market leadership, camera agnostic approach, ongoing client success support, bi-directional Epic EHR interface, and overall partnership philosophy influenced Prisma’s decision.
 Furthermore, Dr. Saccocio said, “Their singular mission is to end preventable blindness, it requires that hand-in-hand approach with operations to ensure that logistically, all of those tweaks are taken care of.”
 Later, Katie added that ongoing client success support has been a tremendous asset, continually providing best practices, troubleshooting advice, and tips for engagement and overall program success.